 It’s important for us to ask whether or not these reactionary fanatics are toxic to recovery or positive for recovery.

-Are these 12-Step groups the cults that outsiders and disillusioned former members say that they are?
+Are 12-Step groups cults like outsiders and disillusioned former members say that they are?
 Are they hurting newcomers or helping them?
-Are they better than watered down AA groups?
+Are they better than watered-down AA groups?